lmeikle/mega-app/README.md

 # Testing

-- Jest, Enzyme, react-testing-library, Jest Styled Components
+- Jest, Enzyme, react-testing-library, jest-dom, Jest Styled Components
 - Puppeteer, jest-image-snapshot
 - BackstopJS (Not part of Travis yet as need to get it running in a Docker container to avoid issues with different environments/machines.)